Fullbusters/JS-HistoricalSight/readme.md

 ## Notice
 In project for back-end use free heroku accound therefore at first load site may be empty.
 Need wait 1 minute for start server side.

+Because the API returns from the server made by me there is little data.
+Data is present only Frankivsk

 ## Historical Sight JS